-This website will host an overview of the work being done, consisting of animations produced for potential voters; opinion pieces on specific ‘Irish’ and Northern Irish issues that are not receiving enough attention in the run-up to the EU referendum; and policy papers that will highlight the specific impact of both the referendum and the HRA’s repeal on Northern Ireland and the Republic of Ireland.
-Relevant links to external organisations providing helpful information to anyone interested in these very big questions will also be made available.
+This website hosts an overview of the work being done, consisting of animations produced for potential voters; opinion pieces on specific Irish and Northern Ireland issues that are not receiving enough attention and policy papers that highlight the specific impact of both the Brexit referendum and the HRA’s repeal on Northern Ireland and the Republic of Ireland.

 The researchers involved in the project are: